hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_sampleblocks"></a> Millitome sample blocks

-Created by intersecting block array with the organ model geometry.
+This is created by intersecting the block array with the organ model geometry.
 Exported to .STL file.
 Virtual asset.

 <p align="center">
   <img src="images/Sample_blocks.png" height="300">